dmbarbour/wikilon/docs/AboutABC.md

 To overcome these weaknesses, we have at least two options.

-One option is to rewrite ABC to use another representation of bytecode internally that addresses these weaknesses.
+One option is to rewrite ABC to use an alternative representation of bytecode internally, one that addresses these weaknesses.
 This might embed data with an address or offset, and bind linker tokens similarly.
 Direct interpreted performance may improve, though by how much is difficult to determine without profiling.
-The cost is greater complexity for translations in both directions, persistence, stowage, and incremental computing.
+The cost is complexity for translations in both directions, persistence, stowage, and incremental computing.

-Another option is to separately index the metadata needed to efficiently process an ABC string.
-This might be achieved by a hashtable mapping address or offset to ad-hoc metadata.
+Another option is to index and cache metadata to efficiently process an ABC string, separately from it.
+This could be achieved by a hashtable mapping address or offset to the metadata.
+This has some advantages - flexibility, easier serialization.

 This won't help with code locality, but it could reduce the issues of scanning to the end of a token or literal within a compact binary, and it would support binding of a token to its interpretation.

 In context of a JIT compiler, I suspect a fast interpreter is less important than a simple representation.
 So the index on raw ABC may be the better option unless something about the other bytecode simplifies compilation.

 ## Static Type Safety for ABC

-ABC's behavior does not depend on any type judgements.
+ABC's behavior does not depend on any type judgements - no type driven dispatch or overloading.
 Hence, ABC may be evaluated without static typing.
 However, static analysis of type safety can nonetheless offer significant benefits:

 * a clean, robust, trustworthy codebase
 * type-sensitive projectional editors